b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 rolling a six-sided dice.
-The code for @fig:unifAndBinomDistr can be found in [the code snippets for this chapter](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets/ch04) and it uses the same functions that we developed in the previous chapter(s).
+The code for @fig:unifAndBinomDistr can be found in [the code snippets for this chapter](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets/ch04) and it uses the same functions that we developed previously.

 Those are examples of the binomial (`bi` - two, `nomen` - name, those two names could be: heads/tails, A/B, or most general success/failure) and multinomial